sebastienrousseau/dotfiles.github.io/docs/README.md

   - name: og:description
     content: The next generation of Bash configuration files for macOS, Linux and Windows.
 Dotfiles gives you new ways to do more than ever with your shell.
   - name: og:image:alt
-    content: Dotfiles - Simply designed to fit your shell life
+    content: Dotfiles - Simply designed to fit your shell life.
   - name: og:locale
     content: en_GB
 ---